MateusOliveira30/Spaceship-Titanic/README.md

 # Spaceship Titanic

-### Descrição
+### Description
-Este projeto utiliza dados da competição Spaceship Titanic no Kaggle.
-O objetivo é prever se um passageiro foi transportado para uma dimensão alternativa durante a colisão da nave espacial Titanic com uma anomalia no espaço-tempo.
+This project uses data from the Spaceship Titanic competition on Kaggle.
+The objective is to predict whether a passenger was transported to an alternate dimension during the collision of the Titanic spaceship with a space-time anomaly.

-### Objetivo
+### Objective
-A tarefa é desenvolver um modelo preditivo que determine se um passageiro foi transportado para outra dimensão, com base nas informações disponíveis dos passageiros.
+The task is to develop a predictive model that determines if a passenger was transported to another dimension based on the available passenger information.

-### Dados
+### Data
-Os dados fornecidos incluem:
+The provided data includes:

-train.csv: Contém registros pessoais de aproximadamente dois terços dos passageiros (~8700), usados para treinamento do modelo.
+train.csv: Contains personal records of approximately two-thirds of the passengers (~8700), used for model training.

-test.csv: Contém registros pessoais do restante dos passageiros (~4300), usados para testar o modelo e prever se foram transportados.
+test.csv: Contains personal records of the remaining passengers (~4300), used to test the model and predict if they were transported.

-sample_submission.csv: Arquivo de exemplo para submissão, no formato correto.
+sample_submission.csv: Example submission file in the correct format.

-### Colunas dos Dados
+### Data Columns

-PassengerId: ID único para cada passageiro, com o formato gggg_pp.
+PassengerId: Unique ID for each passenger, in the format gggg_pp.

-HomePlanet: Planeta de origem do passageiro.
+HomePlanet: The passenger's home planet.

-CryoSleep: Indica se o passageiro foi colocado em animação suspensa durante a viagem.
+CryoSleep: Indicates if the passenger was put into suspended animation during the voyage.

-Cabin: Número da cabine onde o passageiro está hospedado.
+Cabin: Cabin number where the passenger is staying.

-Destination: Planeta para onde o passageiro irá desembarcar.
+Destination: The planet where the passenger will disembark.

-Age: Idade do passageiro.
+Age: The passenger's age.

-VIP: Indica se o passageiro pagou por serviço VIP especial.
+VIP: Indicates if the passenger paid for special VIP service.

-RoomService, FoodCourt, ShoppingMall, Spa, VRDeck: Valor cobrado pelo passageiro em várias comodidades de luxo.
+RoomService, FoodCourt, ShoppingMall, Spa, VRDeck: Amount charged to the passenger for various luxury amenities.

-Name: Nome completo do passageiro.
+Name: The passenger's full name.

-Transported: Variável alvo, indicando se o passageiro foi transportado para outra dimensão (True ou False).
+Transported: Target variable, indicating whether the passenger was transported to another dimension (True or False).

-### Resultados
+### Results
 ![image](https://github.com/user-attachments/assets/20b7a3b2-7726-4731-b421-d2c2ce5b67a7)